 (Doors open at 9am)

 Bring Your Team!
-We believe this Day of Learning will have the biggest impact when clergy and laity attend together.
-Register a group of 3 or more from your church and receive a 20% discount.
+We believe this Day of Learning, like most of our events, will have the biggest impact when clergy and laity attend together.
+Bring a group of 3 or more from your church and receive a 20% discount on your total registration.
+You must register by January 10 to receive this discount!